Hilda von Alvensleben Rusteberg

 Dorothea Marianne Duncan-Johnstone was the daughter of Lt.-Col. Angus Colin Duncan-Johnstone.1 She married Lt.-Col. Adam Duncan Chetwynd, 9th Viscount Chetwynd of Bearhaven, son of Godfrey John Boyle Chetwynd, 8th Viscount Chetwynd of Bearhaven and Hon.
 Mary Eden, on 17 January 1952.1 She died in 1990.2

-Dorothea Marianne Duncan-Johnstone was invested as a Member, Order of the British Empire (M.B.E.).1 She was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).1 From 17 January 1952, her married name became Chetwynd.
-As a result of her marriage, Dorothea Marianne Duncan-Johnstone was styled as Viscountess Chetwynd on 17 January 1952.
+She was appointed Member, Order of the British Empire (M.B.E.)1 She was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)1 From 17 January 1952, her married name became Chetwynd.
+After her marriage, Dorothea Marianne Duncan-Johnstone was styled as Viscountess Chetwynd on 17 January 1952.

 Citations